Travel guide

 Coverage in Doha and the rest of the country

-Coverage in Qatar is excellent in Doha and its metropolitan area, where most of the population lives and works.
-Areas like West Bay, Souq Waqif, The Pearl, and the stadiums have solid 5G.
+Coverage in Qatar is excellent in Doha and its entire metropolitan area, where the vast majority of the population lives and works.
+Areas like West Bay, Souq Waqif, The Pearl-Qatar, Lusail, or the vicinity of the stadiums built for the World Cup have strong and stable 5G.

 How many GB do you need for your trip to Qatar?

-Qatar is usually visited for short stays or as a layover, so you don't need huge plans.
-The key is your level of usage outside of hotel WiFi.
+Qatar is usually visited for short stays or as a flight stopover, so you don't need huge plans.
+What really makes a difference is your level of use outside of your hotel's Wi-Fi.

-• 1-2 day layover: 1-2 GB is enough for maps, messaging, and some browsing.
+• 1-2 day layover: a small plan is more than enough for maps, messaging, and some browsing between flights.

-• 4-5 day trip: 3-5 GB covers normal tourist use with social networks and photos.
+• 4-5 day trip: an intermediate plan covers normal tourist use, including social media and photos.

-WhatsApp and video calls: what you need to know
+WhatsApp and video calls: what almost no one tells you

 Frequently asked questions